-- Restrooms may be open. - No playground will be open.
+- Restrooms may be open. - No playground will be open unless an opening plan has been developed and approved by the District Superintendent.
+See www.vaumc.org/return.

 Physical Social Distancing

 - Everyone, including volunteers, staff, and clergy must follow physical social distancing (stay 6 feet or more away from others) at all times. - This means everyone must stay at least 6 feet away from each other. - If you are sick, stay home. - Participants (other than worship leaders) should be in the cab of their vehicles unless using the restroom. - For information on "Hybrid" Drive-in/Outdoor In-Person Worship see attachment D, section C.